Ishango bone: Archaeological discovery

 The Ishango bone was found in 1950 by Belgian Jean de Heinzelin de Braucourt while exploring what was then the Belgian Congo.
 It was discovered in the area of Ishango near the Semliki River.
-Lake Edward empties into the Semliki which forms part of the headwaters of the Nile River (now on the border between modern-day Uganda and D.R.
+Lake Edward empties into the Semliki, which forms part of the headwaters of the Nile River (now on the border between modern-day Uganda and D.R.
 Congo).
 Some archaeologists believe the prior inhabitants of Ishango were a "pre-sapiens species".
 However, the most recent inhabitants, who gave the area its name, have no immediate connections with the primary settlement, which was "buried in a volcanic eruption".

 On an excavation, de Heinzelin discovered a bone about the "size of a pencil" amongst human remains and many stone tools in a small community that fished and gathered in this area of Africa.
-Professor de Heinzelin brought the Ishango bone to Belgium, where it is now stored in the treasure room of the Royal Belgian Institute of Natural Sciences in Brussels.
+Professor de Heinzelin brought the Ishango bone to Belgium, where it was stored in the treasure room of the Royal Belgian Institute of Natural Sciences in Brussels.
 Several molds and copies were created from the petrified bone in order to preserve the delicate nature of the fragile artifact while being exported.
-A written request to the museum is required to see the artifact, as it is no longer on display for the public eye.
+A written request to the museum was required to see the artifact, as it was no longer on public display.

 Dating

-The artifact was first estimated to have originated between 9,000BC and 6,500BC, with numerous other analyses debating the bone to be as old as 44,000 years.
-However, the dating of the site where it was discovered was re-evaluated, and it is now believed to be about 20,000 years old (dating from between 18,000BC and 20,000BC).
-The dating of this bone is widely debated in the archaeological community as the ratio of Carbon-14 isotopes was upset by nearby volcanic activity.
+The artifact was first estimated to have originated between 9,000 BCE and 6,500 BCE, making it from between 8,500 and 11,000 years in age, but numerous other analyses suggested the bone could be as old as 44,000 years.
+The dating of the site where it was discovered was re-evaluated, however, and it is now believed to be about 20,000 years old (dating from between 18,000 BCE and 20,000 BCE).
+The dating of this bone is widely debated in the archaeological community, as the ratio of carbon isotopes was upset by nearby volcanic activity.